claudioc/fastify-htmx-ts-starter-kit/README.md

 - A client application (no frameworks, just TypeScript)
 - A demo micro application using [HTMX](https://htmx.org/): reads the current server time and displays it in the browser, auto-refreshing every 30s (or manually)
 - Server side error handling (500s and 404s)
-- Linting (via eslint and some plugins)
+- TypeScript linting (via eslint and some plugins)
 - JSX rendering using just TS and [Preact](https://preactjs.com/)

 The kit does NOT contain: